-- 16 GB of memory, - 4 cores.

-E-5.5.
-To avoid bias due to the interaction between the way the operating system handles physical resources on the host machine and the virtual machine embedding the tool, we pin each virtual machine to either 1 physical core (sequential tools) or 4 physical cores (parallel tools).
+- 16 GB of memory, - 4 cores. - E-5.5.
+To avoid bias due to the interaction between the way the operating system handles physical resources on the host machine and the virtual machine embedding the tool, we pin each virtual machine to either 1 physical core (sequential tools) or 4 physical cores (parallel tools)6. - E-5.6.

-E-5.6.
 A prototype VM running Linux is provided by the MCC organizers.
-It is composed of two disk images:

-- mcc2020.vmdk, that contains the Operating System, the monitoring system, the interaction scripts for BenchKit, and a location where you must install your tool.
+It is composed of two disk images: - mcc2020.vmdk, that contains the Operating System, the monitoring system, the interaction scripts for BenchKit, and a location where you must install your tool.
 Tool developers may update this Disk image, - mcc2020-input.vmdk, that contains the models.
-It is mounted in read-only mode at /Home/mcc/BenchKit/INPUTS.
-The proposed one will contain updated data based on the MCC'2020 edition of the Model Checking Contest.
-It will be replaced by the one containing models and formulas for 2021 after the qualification phase.
-It will be published as a standalone file with the results so that track of these models are easier to extract and exploit.
+It is mounted in read-only mode at /Home/mcc/Ben-chKit/INPUTS.
+The proposed one will contain updated data based on the MCC'2022 edition of the Model Checking Contest.
+It will be replaced by the one containing models and formulas for 2023 after the qualification phase.
+It will be published as a standalone file with the results so that track of these models are easier to extract and exploit. - mcc2020-newltl.vmdk, will be proposed by the end of January so that tool developers may check the small changes of the LTL syntax on a consistent subset of models and on all the targeted LTL categories (based on the Manna/Pnuelly)7. - E-5.7.
+All subcategories of an examination are launched with a time-out of 3600 seconds, except for the subcategories of GlobalProperties for which only 1800 seconds are provided8.